seananderson/metafolio/inst/ms/ms.md

 abundance.
 We defined the financial asset investment weights as the capacity of the stream populations --- specifically the unfinished equilibrium stock size --- since maintaining or restoring habitat requires money, time, and resources.
+Investment in a population therefore represents investing in salmon habitat conservation or reconstruction.

 Salmon metapopulation dynamics
 ------------------------------

-The salmon metapopulation dynamics in our simulation were governed by a spawner-return relationship with stochastic demographic noise and by straying between populations.
+The salmon metapopulation dynamics in our simulation were governed by a spawner-return relationship with demographic stochasticity and by straying between populations.

 ### Spawner-return relationship